Postecoglou dismisses Carter-Vickers surgery fear

 His side have won 17 successive games in all competitions, equalling the run under Brendan Rodgers in the 2016-17 campaign.

-The club's record stands at 25 wins, achieved by Stein's legendary 'Lisbon Lions' in 1966.
+The club's record stands at 23 wins, achieved by Stein's legendary 'Lisbon Lions' side.

 "The reality is all of that becomes irrelevant if we don't win tomorrow.
 You can look beyond tomorrow if we do this, that and the other, but unless we win tomorrow all those things dissipate," said Postecoglou.